ItsXrgon/Prolog-Sous-Chef/project_report.md

 - `S`: The situation (must be in form `result(Action, _)`)
 - `Action`: Output - the last (most recent) action

 **Comment:** Simply returns the outermost action from the situation structure.
 No recursion needed since the outermost action is the most recent.
 Used to verify `top_bun` is the last ingredient stacked.
-Critical for rejecting Query 4.

 ---